zzhang222/Implementation-of-Papers/Antisymmetric RNN/README.md

 python pixel.py
 ```

 To compare the results with other baseline methods like LSTM, GRU and Vanilla RNN, change the variable `net_type` to corresponding method names like `LSTM`, `GRU`, `RNN`.
 If you'd like to add more RNN architectures by yourself, you can simply add them in the `rnn.py` file in `ASNN/learner/nn`.

+To use gpus, change `device` to `gpu`.
+To split the work on multiple gpus, change `multi_gpus` to `True`.

 ## Slides
 * PDF [Paper Review](Antisymmetric_RNN.pdf)